The Garden of Words: Plot

 The credits show Takao barely passing his final exams, but still working towards his goals, while Yukari moves back to Shikoku and resumes her teaching career.
 In a post-credits scene, Takao revisits the park that winter, reads a letter from Yukari, places her finished shoes on the bench, then vows that he will find her after he has made progress with his career.

 Both the manga and serial novels share differences from the film.
 In the manga illustrated by Midori Motohashi, scenes were either added or slightly modified from the anime version.
 For example, after the conclusion of the rainy season, Takao was unable to visit the park during the only rainy morning that summer because he had scheduled to visit the footwear college he wanted to attend, disappointing Yukari who had hoped to see him.
 At the conclusion of the story, Yukari is seen wearing the shoes Takao had made for her.
-In the novel, Takao prepared to study abroad in Italy for his cobbling, and had a party with his family.
+In the novel, Takao prepared to study abroad in Italy for his shoemaking, and had a party with his family.
 Before he was in Italy, he exchanged letters with Yukari every month or so, and ended up leaving his email address in one of them.
 Now with each other's email addresses, every message they sent avoided discussing personal issues such as if they were seeing anyone.
 In May 2018, he had some days off and decided to return to Tokyo, where he reunited with Yukari in the garden and delivered his promised shoes.